renovatebot/renovate/docs/design-decisions.md

 #### Stateless

 No state storage is needed on `renovate` or the source code repository apart from what you see publicly (branches, Pull Requests).
-It therefore doesn't matter if you stop/restart the script and would even still work if you had it running from two different locations, as long as their configuration was the same.
+It, therefore, doesn't matter if you stop/restart the script and would even still work if you had it running from two different locations, as long as their configuration was the same.